oliv5/profile.bak/.config/vim/vim-legacy/.vim/bundle/vim-easytags~/README.md

     :let g:easytags_cmd = '/usr/local/bin/ctags'

 If you rely entirely on language-specific configuration and don't have a general ctags program, set this to the empty string.

+### The `g:easytags_opts` option

+If you need to pass custom command line option(s) to the program specified by `g:easytags_cmd` you can set this option to a list of strings to be passed to Exuberant Ctags.
+Make sure to only use options that are valid in any context, for example the concatenation of `g:easytags_cmd`, `g:easytags_opts` and `--list-languages` should work as expected.
+Here's an example:

+    :let g:easytags_opts = ['--options=$VIM\ctags\ctags.cnf']

+The example above (based on [issue 98] [98]) overrides the location of Exuberant Ctags' configuration file.
+As you can see the command line option(s) may contain environment variables, these will be expanded before passing the options to Exuberant Ctags (to make sure it works in all environments).

 ### The `g:easytags_async` option